ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 -   Calculating the intersection between a mesh and a ray is not easy to implement.

--   The problem is that much of the time required to calculate the solution to the rendering equation is spent on ray-shape intersections.
+-   The bottleneck in solving the rendering equation is typically the time spent on ray-shape intersections.

--   As the number of shapes increases, the computation time necessarily increases as well.
+-   As the number of shapes increases, the computation time necessarily increases as well as $O(N)$.

--   An effective optimization is the use of boundary boxes, which rely on the concept of “axis-aligned box”.
+-   An effective optimization is the use of bounding boxes, which rely on the concept of “axis-aligned box”.
 Let’s start from the latter.

 # *Axis-aligned boxes*